grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/02 Load Testing.md

 ## When to run an average load test

-Average-Load testing helps to understand if your system meets performance goals on a typical day (commonplace load).
-That means when an average number of users access the application at the same time, doing normal/average work.
+Average-Load testing helps understand whether a system meets performance goals on a typical day (commonplace load). _Typical day_ here means when an average number of users access the application at the same time, doing normal, average work.

 You should run an average load test to: